 A biker’s Arm usually involves damage to one or more of the following nerves which branch from the brachial plexus located at the base of one’s neck:

 - Median nerve – This nerve transmits signals to the front of the forearm and to muscles in the palm of your hand at the base of the thumb.
 It is sometimes called “the laborer’s nerve.”

-- Radial nerve – This nerve controls movement of the muscles located at the back of your upper arm, or triceps.
-It also controls movement in the wrists, fingers and part of the hand.
+- Radial nerve – This nerve controls the movement of the muscles located at the back of your upper arm or triceps.
+It also controls movement in the wrists, fingers, and part of the hand.

 - Ulnar nerve – This nerve runs behind the elbow and controls fine movements of the fingers.
 It is often referred to as “the musician’s nerve.”